-Following on from Jamie Holman’s project Transform and Escape the Dogs which was presented as part of this years British Textile Biennial, Flashback takes a look at Blackburn’s free party scene from 1988 – 1991.
+Following on from Jamie Holman’s project Transform and Escape the Dogs which was presented as part of the 2021 British Textile Biennial, Flashback takes a look at Blackburn’s free party scene from 1988 – 1991.

-Over the Spring of 2020 we’ll be holding events in and around Blackburn inviting residents who were a part of that era to come and take the mic and record a story or two.
+Over the Spring of 2020 we held events in and around Blackburn inviting residents who were a part of that era to take the mic and record a story or two.

-We want to discuss the good, the bad and the ugly of the Acid House scene, documenting peoples memories of free parties; from Hardcore
+We wanted to discuss the good, the bad and the ugly of the Acid House scene, documenting peoples memories of free parties; from Hardcore

 Uproar to The Love Decade, the mission to find the party, Blackburn’s empty mills, loved up good times and the wars between the police and the party.

-These recordings will then become part of a website, creating an archive for the future, telling the real story of Blackburn’s part in this era and creating an archive for future generations to listen to and understand a unique moment in the North’s history.
+These recordings then became part of a website, creating an archive for the future, telling the real story of Blackburn’s part in this era and creating an archive for future generations to listen to and understand a unique moment in the North’s history.

 The FLASHBACK website can be viewed here: www.acidhouseflashback.co.uk.
 This new archive is a response to Jamie’s ‘Transform’ commission and research, that was delivered by Uncultured Creatives..
 FLASHBACK was funded by Heritage Lottery Fund, Arts Council England and Blackburn with Darwen Town Council.